ajcaesar/odin_foundations_website_creation/README.md

 # odin_foundations_website_creation
-using the Odin Project to touch up on my Front End skills
+using the Odin Project to touch up on my Front End skills, focusing on responsive design